johnbhurst/qiskit-demo/README.md

 * LaTeX Workshop (James Yu)
 * Insert Unicode (brunnerh)

-# SSH key for GitHub
+# Create SSH key for GitHub

 Prior to setting up your SSH key, you need to have a GitHub account and have already set up multifactor authentication and/or passkeys.
 For example, you can use the Microsoft Authenticator mobile app for authentication.